sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Emacs filesystem layout
+Short desc    : Emacs filesystem layout
 URL          : http://www.gnu.org/software/emacs/
-Лицензия     : GPLv3+ and CC0-1.0
+License      : GPLv3+ and CC0-1.0
-Описание     : This package provides some directories which are required by other
+Descript     : This package provides some directories which are required by other
              : packages that add functionality to Emacs.
 ```